Grand Central Park: From Camp to Master-planned Community

 From beloved Boy Scout camp to breathtaking master-planned community, the story of the 2,046-acre piece of pristine wilderness that would become Grand Central Park is one

-intertwined with that of a wildcatter, marshmallows roasted over campfires and a developer dedicated to creating a place that honors the property’s grand legacy and where homeowners and nature could co-exist in perfect harmony.
+intertwined with that of a wildcatter, marshmallows roasted over campfires and a developer dedicated to creating a place that honors the property’s natural resources and where homeowners and nature could co-exist in perfect harmony.

 Grand Central Park sits on the former site of Camp Strake, known for more than 70 years as the flagship camp for one of the nation’s largest Boy Scout councils, the Sam Houston Area Council.